 On the Start new Workflow on Geography Taxonomy screen, enter “South Korea Updates” as the workflow’s name.
 In the Description window enter “Fix country name and add Busan”.
 Click the Submit button.
 After creating the new workflow EDG will send you to the newly created workflow’s management screen where you’ll see the current status of the workflow and the next steps that can be undertaken.
 Possible next steps for the basic workflow are: Freeze (the working copy) for review or Commit changes.
 However, you will not be able to move the workflow into the next state yet.
 This is because right now there are no changes to review or commit.
 You will see this situation change after you make your first edit.

 The workflow diagram shows you all workflow actions and the resulting state of the workflow after an action is performed.
 Users who are authorized to perform the action (transition the workflow) are displayed under the action name.
-You can switch from textual view or diagram view depending on the users preference, they have the same actions.

 - It lets users make changes and directly commit them to production without any review and approval cycle.

 - It also supports a process where changes are made, then the working copy is “frozen” to allow a review cycle during which changes can be approved, rejected or a working copy can be re-open for changes without recording an explicit approval or rejection.
 When changes are approved, then next step is to commit them by explicitly accepting them to production.
 If they are rejected, manager of the workflow can decide to re-open working copy for re-work or they can cancel the workflow.

 Your organization may want to separate these two different way of working into two workflows i.e., with approval cycle and without approval cycle.
 Users can design custom workflows to support different processes including voting, timed escalations, the use of governance roles instead of permission roles, performing automated steps, etc.